Explore FREE downloadable educational materials.

 What is the history of Chickenpox vaccine use in America and other countries?

 The first live attenuated chickenpox vaccine was developed by Dr. Michiaki Takahashi in Japan.
-The virus was isolated from the fluid-filled blisters of a three year old child with typical chickenpox illness.
+The virus was isolated from the fluid-filled blisters of a three-year-old child with typical chickenpox illness.
 The Oka strain of the chickenpox virus, named after the family from whom the virus was acquired, was then cultivated in guinea-pig embryo cultures and tested on a small number of children between 1 and 10 years of age.
 Scientists further developed the vaccine by taking the attenuated virus previously cultivated in guinea-pig embryo cultures and propagating it in WI-38 cells, a human diploid cell line derived from the lung tissue of an aborted three-month human female embryo.

 Takahaski’s experimental chickenpox vaccine was initially tested in 1974 on 23 susceptible children, after a case of chickenpox occurred in the children’s ward of a local hospital.
-6 of the 23 children developed a fever following vaccination, and 2 of the 6 children also developed a mild rash.
+Six of the 23 children developed a fever following vaccination, and two of the six children also developed a mild rash.
 Study researchers reported uncertainty to whether the fever and rash were vaccine-related or related to a natural chickenpox infection modified by the administration of the vaccine.
 After vaccinating an additional 16 children with a diagnosis of kidney disease and reporting both the presence of antibodies considered protective against chickenpox and an absence of adverse reactions, researchers declared the vaccine safe for use in hospitalized children.

 Additional clinical trials involving both healthy and hospitalized children were completed and in 1986, the Japanese government approved the vaccine for use in persons 12 months of age and older.